listar2000/listar2000.github.io/_posts/2017-11-05-chicago-parks.md

  - leaflet
  - higher_ground
 ---
 Stretching over 18 miles from Edgewater to South Shore, Chicago’s lakefront trail is perhaps the city’s most iconic park.
 But the term "trail" is absurd.
-For most of its length, the paved path runs adjacent to a four lane highway!
+For most of its length, this paved path runs adjacent to a four lane highway!
 <!--more-->

-That observation led me to wonder about the points in Chicago that are farthest from a road.
-So I wrote a [computer program](https://github.com/potash/higher-ground) to calculate the (Euclidean) distance to the nearest road at every point in Chicago.
-Then I defined the "remoteness" of a park to be the maximum distance to road within that park.
+That observation led me to think about the points in Chicago that are farthest from a road.
+I wrote a [computer program](https://github.com/potash/higher-ground) to calculate the (Euclidean) distance to the nearest road at every point in Chicago.
+Then I defined the "remoteness" of a park to be the farthest I could within that park from a road.

 How remote is the Lakefront trail?
 Just 608 feet, when the path goes east around Museum Campus:
-{% higherground lakefront  -87.61536 41.86810 'https://i.imgur.com/9tiJATm.jpg' 608 0 "Above, an interactive panorama that I shot at the point farthest from a road in the Lakefront trail.
+{% higherground lakefront  -87.61536 41.86810 'https://i.imgur.com/9tiJATm.jpg' 608 0 "Above, an interactive panorama that I shot at the point farthest from a road on the Lakefront trail.
 Below, a map with a marker at the point and a circle with radius equal to to the distance to the nearest road, so that the circle contains no roads." %}
 <br/>

-Next I visited the most remote points in Chicago's parks.
+Next I visited the most remote parks.
 I was surprised in a number of ways.
-First, by just how remote these spots are.
-Second, by the beauty that my simplistic measure of remoteness led me to.
-Third, by the fact that 5 of the 7 most remote parks are on Chicago's South Side.
-But that's not a coincidence.
-Nor can it be principally explained by the city's generosity to a side of town it otherwise neglects.
-The abundance of park land on Chicago's South Side is part of a larger story in land use history across the country: the conversion of former industrial and military sites into parks.
+First, by just how far from a road I could get within the city.
+Second, by the beauty that this simplistic measure of remoteness led me to.
+Third, by the fact that 5 of the 7 most remote parks are on the South Side.
+I don't think that's a coincidence.
+Nor do I think it can be principally explained by a generosity of City Council to a side of town it otherwise neglects.
+The abundance of park land on the South Side is part of a larger story in land use history across the country: the conversion of former industrial and military sites into parks.

+On to the list.
+Why seven?
+Because number seven on this list is number one on a different list.

 ## 7. Lincoln Park: 1,595 ft
 Lincoln park is Chicago’s largest park at 1,208 acres.
 There’s a lot to see, but roads criss-cross through most of it.
 The farthest point from a road in Lincoln Park is the Montrose Point Bird Sancturary.